evanthebouncy/program-synthesis-minimal/_posts/2022-08-11-what-is-this.md

  The synthesizer and the interpreter together is the interpreter++, which takes in program++ and does stuff.
 Thus, program synthesis is simply "easier programming" and must be stated in relationship with the original "harder programming" context.

 ## what is the end game?
-We can take a [Joshian](https://youtu.be/RB78vRUO6X8) point of view, and let the goal of program synthesis be building a system that can subsitute for a human developer (programmer).
+We can take a [Joshian](https://youtu.be/RB78vRUO6X8) point of view (gesturing wildly at humans), and let the goal of program synthesis be building a system that can subsitute for a human developer (programmer).
 The art of program synthesis is making program++ as humane as possible, while keeping the mapping between program++ and program tractable.

 ![Image with caption](/program-synthesis-primer/assets/what-is-this/synthesis-ultimate.png "human-program")